artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 }
 ```

 By providing a well encapsulated Component model, you can aggressively reduce the amount of redundant code you need to build an application.
-By not initially writing to the DOM, React can decide what has changed between user actions and that means you have to juggle significant less [state](#state).
+By not initially writing to the DOM, React can decide what has changed between user actions and that means you have to juggle significantly less [state](#state).

 ### React Native

-Writing native apps is now officially a pain.
-I came to this conclusion early this year, and it's been amazing to be able to work in React Native.
+I came to this conclusion early this year that writing native apps using compiled code is a pain, and it's been amazing to be able to work in React Native in contrast.

-React Native is an implementation of React where instead of having it abstract a web page's DOM, it create a native view hierarchy.
+React Native is an implementation of React where instead of having it abstract a web page's DOM, it creates a native view hierarchy.
 In the case of iOS that is a UIView hierarchy.
 Note that it does not handle View Controllers.
 The MVC model from Apple's Cocoa framework does not directly map into React Natives.
 I've wrote about how we [bridge that gap earlier][our-implmentation].

 React Native is cross platform.
 You write JavaScript like above, which React Native transforms into a native view hierarchy.
 That view hierarchy could be on a Samsung TV, a Windows phone or Android instead.